Opposition to immigration: Australia

-Canada

-Opponents of immigration to Canada have argued that immigration to Canada in current numbers of about 250,000 per year, the highest in the Western world, is unsustainable and puts pressure on resources such as further worsening the country's current housing crisis.
-They argue that Canadian cities are limited in size and cannot take an infinite number of people.
-This also further creates a competition for jobs and puts a strain on the economy, the environment and tax funded public services.

 Europe

 A February 2017 poll of 10,000 people in 10 European countries by Chatham House found on average a majority (55%) were opposed to further Muslim immigration, with opposition especially pronounced in several countries: Austria (65%), Poland (71%), Hungary (64%), France (61%) and Belgium (64%).
 Except for Poland, all of those had recently suffered jihadist terror attacks or been at the centre of a refugee crisis.
 Of those opposed to further Muslim immigration, 3/4 classify themselves as on the right of the political spectrum.
 Of those self-classifying as on the left of the political spectrum, 1/3 supported a halt.
 According to a Yougov poll in 2018, majorities in all seven polled countries were opposed to accepting more migrants: Germany (72%), Denmark (65%), Finland (64%), Sweden (60%), United Kingdom (58%), France (58%) and Norway (52%).
+A 2025 YouGov poll found the proportion of respondents which found immigration in the last 10 years too high was 81% in Germany, 80% in Spain, 73% in Sweden, 71% in Britain and Italy while 69% in France.

 Political opposition to high levels of legal immigration has been associated with certain right-wing parties in the EU.
-The issue flared up with the European migrant crisis in 2015 with large numbers of refugees from the Middle East and Africa making dangerous trips to Europe and many deaths en route.
+The issue increased with the European migrant crisis in 2015 with large numbers of refugees from the Middle East and Africa making dangerous trips to Europe and many deaths en route.
 With high levels of unemployment and partly unassimilated non-European immigrant populations already within the EU, parties opposed to immigration have improved their position in polls and elections.
 Right-wing parties critical to immigration have entered the government in Austria, Denmark, Italy, The Netherlands, Norway, Poland and Slovakia, and have become major factors in English, Swedish, German and French politics.

 Immigration is one of the central political issues in many European countries, and increasingly also at European Union level.
 The anti-immigration perspective is predominantly nationalist, cultural and economic.
 A new index measuring the level of perceived threat from immigrants has been recently proposed and applied to a data set covering 47 European countries and regions.

-In France, the National Front opposes immigration.
-In the 1988 elections, 75% of supporters of its leader Jean-Marie Le Pen believed France has too many immigrants as opposed to 35% of all voters.
+In France, the National Front opposed immigration as of 2000.
+In the 1988 elections, 75% of supporters of its leader Jean-Marie Le Pen believed France had too many immigrants as opposed to 35% of all voters.

+In the European Parliament, some political groups oppose to illegal immigration including European People's Party Group, Patriots for Europe and European Conservatives and Reformists Group.

 Denmark

 According to a poll in 2017, two out of three (64%) wished for limiting immigration from Muslim countries which was an increase from 2015 (54%).

+In Denmark, the parliamentary party most strongly associated with anti-immigration policies is the Danish People's Party.